tanyaradzwa20/MarkDown2/index.md

 ## Hello world, my name is Tanya.

 ***
-2. **Below the heading tag, create a paragragh with text descibing yourself.
+**2. Below the heading tag, create a paragragh with text descibing yourself.
 Find the syntax below to insert a paragragh.**

 `Here more about me, subscribe and like on my social media platforms.
 Your support means a lot to me`